The Step-by-Step Evolution of the Modern Internet

 As networks expanded, compatibility became a challenge.
 Different systems needed a shared language to communicate effectively.

 The development of Transmission Control Protocol and Internet Protocol created standardized rules for data transmission.
-In 1983, ARPANET officially adopted TCP/IP, marking the true birth of the modern internet.
+In 1983, ARPANET officially adopted TCP/IP, marking a major milestone in the creation of the modern internet.

-These protocols allowed independent networks to interconnect seamlessly, forming a global “network of networks.”
+These protocols allowed independent networks to interconnect seamlessly, forming the global “network of networks” that powers internet communication today.

 Step 4: Expansion Beyond Research Institutions